kaushik-sinha/kaushik-sinha.github.io/_pages/about.md

 ## NEW:
 1. I have an opening for an MS thesis/project student in my research group starting Fall 2021.
 Ideal candidate should have already taken Machine Learning/Deep Learning class.
 Funding for this position is available through Graduate Teaching Assistatship.
-Interested candidate should email me with resume/cv.
+Interested candidates should email me their resumes/CVs.
 2. A funded PhD position is avilalble in my research lab.
 [Details here](https://github.com/kaushik-sinha/kaushik-sinha.github.io/files/5541214/phd_position_ad.pdf)